Used furniture is a mainstay of most thrift stores. Learn this hack and you can add gorgeous pieces to your home for a

 If there’s one thing you can consistently find at thrift stores, yard sales, flea markets, and sales groups…it’s used furniture!

 In fact, you can sometimes even find it for free – when you scout curbs and local papers.
 People are often more than willing to get rid of pieces they no longer want in their way.

 You’ll never be at a loss to find some when you thrift shop or scout, and a series of hacks on thrift shopping wouldn’t be complete without including it.

 But before you run off and snag the first piece you see, there are a few things to keep in mind.
 These tips make all the difference in how well your used furniture project will turn out.

 Who Buys Used Furniture?

-I know there’s various opinions on buying used furniture.
+I know there are various opinions on buying used furniture.
 Some people simply won’t do it.

 And to be fair, there are some pieces I won’t bring home at all – like mattresses or most anything upholstered.
 I don’t want to unknowingly bring any pests, foreign pet dander, or other yucky stuff into our home.